Blackvblue/aptos-core/developer-docs-site/docs/tutorials/validator-node/index.md

         <div class="circle">3</div>
     </div>
     <div>
-        <div class="step-title">Hostnames</div>
+        <div class="step-title">Provide your node details to the Aptos Discord community</div>
-        <div class="step-caption">You have the hostnames of the chief and the worker nodes.
-You will login to the chief node and perform all your work on the chief node.
-You will need hostnames of the worker nodes for debugging. </div>
+        <div class="step-caption">Provide your account address, your public keys, and your node's network addresses.
+Optionally, you can also provide your FullNode details. </div>
     </div>
 </div>
 <div class="step">